Pontiac Firebird: 1981

-The Formula received some changes for the 1981 model year, as previously in 1979, the two-tone W50 style paint was standard without the Formula lettering.
-However, if the W50 package was not ordered, the Formula simply appeared in the single color they were ordered in with the smaller fender decals.
+The Formula received some changes for the 1981 model year, as previously in 1979-80, the two-tone W50 style paint was standard without the Formula lettering.
+However, if the W50 package was not ordered, the Formula simply appeared in the body color they were ordered in, with the smaller fender decals.
 This also prompted an increase in price for the W50 option as the decals were not included in the base Formula package anymore.
 In mid-1981, the Buick V6 became the standard engine in the Formula.

-The G80 limited-slip differential that was previously standard for the last decade on all Trans Ams became a pay-extra option.
-This decision was made by Pontiac to prepare dealers for the new ordering and pricing for the third-generation Firebird where the G80 was no longer being included as a standard option for the Trans Am.
+The G80 "Safe-T-Track" limited-slip differential that was previously standard for the last decade on all Trans Ams became a pay-extra option.
+This decision was made by Pontiac to prepare dealers for the new ordering and pricing for the third-generation Firebird where RPO G80 was no longer being included as a standard option for the Trans Am.

 The new Limited Edition Trans Am on offer was a new iteration of the Y85 Turbo Trans Am Pace Car for the Daytona 500 race series.
-For this year, instead of the grey/oyster interior, the TTA featured a deluxe red and black Recaro embroidered interior.
-It was the first production car General Motors manufactured to feature factory German manufactured Recaro seats and interior, however, Pontiac had used Recaro seats in prototype vehicles such as the 1978-79 Kammaback K-Type station wagon Trans Ams, as well as many dealers and companies installing Recaros such as DKM in the Macho Trans Ams and VSE in the Fire Ams.
+Instead of the grey/oyster and white color scheme from the year prior, the 1981 Pace Car featured a black and white two-tone exterior accompanied by a deluxe black and red Recaro interior with embroidered Firebirds stitched into the door panels and rear seat.
+It was the first production General Motors car to feature German manufactured Recaro seats and interior as factory standard equipment, however, Pontiac had used Recaro seats in prototype vehicles such as the 1978-79 Kammaback K-Type station wagon Trans Ams, as well as many dealers and tuner companies installing Recaro seats, such as DKM in the Macho Trans Ams and VSE in the Fire Ams.
 The Y85 for 1981 was limited to a smaller 2,000 units, and like with the Y85 in 1980, many options on the car were still extra on top of the large base cost of the Pace Car.
+It came standard with a Delco digital ETR AM/FM Stereo with inbuilt cassette, with an option to credit this stereo for a Delco AM/FM Stereo with inbuilt 40 channel CB radio.